How to Write an Event Planning Business Plan

 - Finances: How will you handle any upfront costs of conducting your business?
 How will billing and payment be processed?

-Don’t write out a business plan, check it off your to-do list and tuck it into a drawer.
+Do not write out a business plan, check it off your to-do list and tuck it into a drawer.
 This business plan is the roadmap for your event planning business.
 Keep it front and center so that you never lose sight of why you started this business, what it is about, where you want to go and how you plan to get there.
-As with anything in life, it is easy to get sidetracked from your intended mission when obstacles or tangential opportunities present themselves.
-Use your event planning business plan to keep you on track.